lunes, 6 de abril de 1992

 you belong to me in the reality of my steps

-volatile like the illusion of a shooting star
+volatile as the illusion of a shooting star,

 (Pintura del artista ruso